 (a) Initial Comments.
-Prior to publishing a proposed rule or initiating an amendment to an existing rule, the commission may solicit comments on the need for a rule and potential scope of the rule by publication of a notice of rulemaking project in the “In Addition” section of the Texas Register.
-A notice filed pursuant to this section shall contain a brief description and statement of the intended objective of the proposed rule and indicate if a draft of the proposed rule is available for review by interested persons .
-Unless otherwise prescribed by the commission, any comments concerning the rulemaking project shall be submitted within 30 days from the date the request for comments is filed.
-The commission may hold workshops or public hearings on the rulemaking project.
+Prior to the publication of a proposed rule or initiation of an amendment to an existing rule, the commission or commission staff may solicit comments on the need for a rule and potential scope of the rule by filing a request for comments on the commission filing system .
+Unless otherwise prescribed by the commission or commission staff, any comments concerning the rulemaking project must be submitted within 30 days from the date the request for comments is filed.
+The commission or commission staff may hold workshops or public hearings on the rulemaking project.

 (b) Notice.
 The commission may initiate a rulemaking project by publishing notice of the proposed rule in accordance with Tex.
 Gov’t Code §§ 2001.021 - 2001.037.

 (c) Public Comments.
-Prior to the adoption of any rule, the commission shall afford all interested persons reasonable opportunity to submit data, views, or arguments in writing.
+Prior to the adoption of any rule, the commission will afford all interested persons a reasonable opportunity to submit data, views, or arguments in writing.
 Written comments must be filed within 30 days of the date the proposed rule is published in the Texas Register unless the commission establishes a different date for submission of comments.
 The commission may also establish a schedule for reply comments if it determines that additional comments would be appropriate or helpful in reaching a decision on the proposed rule.
+Commission staff may provide an extension to the comment deadline, request reply comments, or provide additional comment filing instructions in a rulemaking project.

 (d) Public Hearing.
-The commission may schedule workshops or public hearings on the proposed rule.
-An opportunity for public hearing shall be granted if requested by at least 25 persons, by a governmental subdivision or agency, or by an association having at least 25 members.
+The commission or commission staff may schedule workshops or public hearings on the proposed rule.
+Commission staff will hold a public hearing if requested by at least 25 persons, by a governmental subdivision or agency, or by an association having at least 25 members.
 The request for public hearing must be made no later than 30 days after the date the proposed rule is published in the Texas Register, unless the commission establishes a different date for requesting a public hearing.
+Commission staff may provide an extension to the public hearing request deadline.

 (e) Staff Recommendation.
-Staff’s final recommendation shall be submitted to the commission and filed in central records at least seven days prior to the date on which the commission is scheduled to consider the matter, unless some other date is specified by the commission.
-Staff will notify all persons who have filed comments concerning the proposed rule of the filing of staff’s final recommendation.
+Staff’s final recommendation will, if practicable, be filed in the rulemaking proceeding at least seven days prior to the date on which the commission is scheduled to consider the matter, unless some other date is specified by the commission.
+If commission staff does not file its final recommendation at least seven days prior to the date on which the commission is scheduled to consider the matter, the commission may still consider the recommendation or take action in the rulemaking project.

 (g) Final Adoption.
 Following consideration of comments, the commission will issue an order adopting, adopting as amended, or withdrawing the rule within six months after the date of publication of the proposed rule or the rule is automatically withdrawn.
+Commission staff may withdraw a rule on its own motion if necessary to facilitate the expeditious republication of proposed amendments to that rule.

 This agency hereby certifies that the proposal has been reviewed by legal counsel and found to be within the agency’s legal authority to adopt.